Jun 27, 2018|

 #9.
 Bolivia Hosts 40% of all Animal & Plant Life On Earth

 Bolivia hosts an extravagant amount of wildlife in its tropical rainforests, Pantanal wetlands, and national parks.
 The Madidi National Park is considered to be the crown jewel!
 Madidi is nearly 19,000 square kilometers and has an incredible array of species.
-Spot over 270 species of mammals including the mysterious jaguar and the spectacled bear, 1250 species of birds with the interestingly named Andean Cock-of-the-Rock being one of the locals, nearly 500 species of fish, over 200 different types of amphibians and reptiles and thousands of species of insects.
+Check out these crazy facts: You can spot over 270 species of mammals including the mysterious jaguar and the spectacled bear, 1250 species of birds with the interestingly named Andean Cock-of-the-Rock being one of the locals, nearly 500 species of fish, over 200 different types of amphibians and reptiles and thousands of species of insects.
 Over 46 indigenous communities from six different tribes still call Madidi National Park it’s home and practice ancient Amazonian traditions.
 Another claim to fame for humble Bolivia is that it is home to the largest butterfly sanctuary in the world located in Santa Cruz!

 #10.
 It is Legal to Grow Coca Leaves in Bolivia